 - 3. Revolving Loan Fund – Students who are Ohio residents and are current on any and all student loans may borrow up to $5,000.00 for the cost of the program.
 The student would be responsible for the remaining $300.00, and are encouraged to borrow only what they need because the loan must be repaid.

 We are a recognized training provider for the Ohio Workforce Investment Act (WIA), the U.S. Veterans Administration, the Trade Adjustment Act, and many others.

 You may also find that some employers offer tuition reimbursement.
 Many of our graduates receive employment offers before they graduate, and some of these positions offer reimbursement.
 Be sure to ask your potential employer about any free training that may be available!

 Contact us to find out what you may qualify for!

 You can attend at any of our locations in Ohio.
-In addition to our original driver training facility in Clinton county, we also offer training in Athens, Hamilton, Meigs, Perry, Pike, Ross and Warren Counties.
+In addition to our original driver training facility in Clinton county, we also offer training in Gallia, Hamilton, Lawrence, Marion, Ross, and Scioto Counties.

 Pickaway-Ross Career & Technology Center, 895 Crouse Chapel Road, Chillicothe, OHView Map

 10100 Reading Road, Cincinnati, OHView Map

 3007 Harding Highway E., Marion, OH.
 Building 207, Door 312

 Rio Grande Campus